EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection

 Table \ref{tab:bench_eval} reports the benchmark results on the seen generators.
-Traditional methods such as D3 struggle severely, performing close to random guessing (approximately 0.51 accuracy), highlighting the difficulty of modern high-quality video generators.
+Traditional methods such as D3 struggle severely, performing close to random guessing (approximately 0.51 accuracy), highlighting the difficulty posed by modern high-quality video generators.
 More recent models including ResTraV, NPR, STIL, TALL, WaveRep, and DeMamba show progressively stronger performance, with DeMamba reaching 0.9515 average accuracy.
-In contrast, EA-Swin significantly outperforms all baselines, achieving 0.9866 average accuracy and 0.9991 AUC, demonstrating both near-perfect discrimination capability and stable performance across diverse commercial generators.
-The consistent improvement across all metrics (Accuracy, Precision, Recall, F1-score, AUC) confirms the effectiveness of our spatiotemporal modeling design.
+Recently proposed detectors such as Forgelens and NSG-VD exhibit mixed results, with Forgelens achieving strong performance (0.977 accuracy) while NSG-VD remains unstable across generators.
+In contrast, EA-Swin consistently outperforms all baselines, achieving 0.9866 average accuracy, 0.9869 F1, and 0.9991 AUC, demonstrating both near-perfect discrimination capability and stable performance across diverse commercial generators.
+The consistent improvement across all metrics confirms the effectiveness of our spatiotemporal modeling design.

 Table \ref{tab:bench_test} presents results on unseen generators to evaluate cross-distribution generalization.
-While several prior methods experience noticeable performance degradation (particularly WaveRep and TALL on certain generators), EA-Swin demonstrates robustness, achieving $0.974$ average accuracy and 0.997 AUC.
-Notably, the model preserves high Precision and Recall across nearly all unseen generators, indicating that it captures intrinsic generative artifacts rather than overfitting to specific training distributions.
-These results demonstrate that EA-Swin not only achieves state-of-the-art performance on seen data but also generalizes effectively to emerging and previously unseen video generation models.
+Several prior methods experience noticeable performance degradation, most prominently WaveRep, which collapses on SKR, PV, Pika2, and Gen4 (e.g., 0.503/0.539/0.418/0.389 accuracy), and TALL, which also drops substantially on these generators.
+DeMamba remains the strongest baseline with an average accuracy of 0.922 and 0.948 AUC, while Forgelens shows high overall scores (0.882 accuracy, 0.971 AUC) but still exhibits instability on challenging cases such as Gen4.
+In contrast, EA-Swin demonstrates robust generalization, achieving 0.974 average accuracy and 0.997 AUC, while maintaining high Recall (Avg Recall 0.965) across nearly all unseen generators.
+These results suggest that EA-Swin captures more transferable generative artifacts rather than overfitting to the training distribution, delivering SoTA performance on both seen and emerging video generation models.